How to Pay for Expensive Medical Treatments

 - Sight for Students provides vision exams and glasses to children from low-income families.

 - EyeCare America is offered through the American Academy of Ophthalmology.
 Volunteers provide eye care to people who may be at risk for glaucoma, senior citizens, children, and people with diabetes.

 - Vision USA optometrists provide eye exams (to those who qualify) in 39 states and the District of Columbia.

 - New Eyes for the Needy buys eyeglasses for people in financial need.

 - Mission Cataract USA offers cataract surgery to people of all ages who can’t afford the surgery.

 - The HIKE Fund helps provide qualifying children and young adults under the age of 20 with hearing aids and assistive listening devices.

 You can do this

 We know the situation may seem insurmountable, but every day we see people use medical fundraising successfully—receiving both financial help for medical treatment and emotional support from friends, family, strangers, and members of our worldwide community.
 GoFundMe can help you raise funds to cover costs.
-Start your free medical fundraiser today.
+Start your medical fundraiser today.
 Sometimes traveling to other countries for treatment will lower costs; for more information, read Medical Tourism and How to Fund It.